Fuchan2004/LCMS_Proteomics_Data_Evaluation/README.md

 `\ # \ Visible? \ Identifited Proteins(XXXX) \ Accession Number \ Alternate ID \ Molecular Weight \ Protein Grouping Ambiguity \ Taxonomy \ CONTROL \ REPLICATE_1 \ REPLICATE_2 \ REPLICATE_3 \`

-### Adding annotations
-Sometimes it can happen that the reference genome does not contain annotations, meaning there are no annotations listed in the `Identified proteins (XXX)` column.
-In that case you will need to add the annotations corresponding to the Accession Number.
-Use the script `annotate.py` to replace the accession number with the annotations in the `Identified proteins (XXX)` column.

-USAGE:

 ### Formatting files
 To create volcano plots and xy plots from your Scaffold output, the files need to be in a specific format to run with this code.
 The script `format_proteomefile.py` can be used to format the files in the desired way.
 Essentially what it does is:
 1. Select the columns used in the analysis (= removing columns that are redundant) and save them to a new file.